-2.2 Danger, Warning, Caution, and Note Labels and Notices As Used In This Manual
+2.2 Danger, Warning, Caution, and Note Labels and Notices As Used In This Manual personal injury and/or damage to the equipment.
+Warning labels on the machine are gold in color.

 DANGER - Immediate hazards which will result in severe personal injury or death.
 Danger labels on the machine are red in color.